RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/programming/programming-interviews.md

     - [Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&tid=11866)
 - Coding Book Recommendation:
   - [Programming Interviews Exposed; Secrets to landing your next job by John Monagan and Noah Suojanen](https://www.google.com/shopping/product/10904392385806396516?q=types+of+coding+questions+google+asks+programming+interviews+exposed&hl=en&biw=1745&bih=1005&site=webhp&sqi=2&pjf=1&bav=on.2,or.r_cp.&tch=1&ech=1&psi=539KVdiqEIvJsAWTkoBA.1430945767303.7&prds=paur:ClkAsKraXwLuomUnytrmklo3nqBglR3OsF49REA5hOKVeConNTghOhPlBuN07lUczldHXy82BXrpry53lNVyyMXa_ratGQnPKZRz5wGMWqi0YaxcUFWEj1j4WRIZAFPVH70DMoZJ2iytH9uRyKAQX_9d9ry0zw&ei=TYBKVcaOD8WzoQTbwIGQCQ&ved=0CF0QpiswAQ)

+## Leetcode Tips

+Leetcode must be a familiar platform to you if you are trying to find any software roles.
+However, there are just too many Leetcode questions and say, given only a month before your first interview, it is difficult to know where to start, even though you might get yourself conceptually familiar with all of the topics above.
+Therefore, in limtied time, the key to coding practice is **inductive learning**.
+Rather than spending a lot of time from the first question to question 200, you should do Leetcode questions topic by topic.
+The steps can be as follows:
+- If you do not have a Leetcode premium subscription, find a reference which maintains a full list of categorized Leetcode questions.
+A good reference can be found [here](https://github.com/wisdompeak/LeetCode).
+Otherwise, with the premium subscription, you can sort the questions of interest by using the "tag" feature.
+- Choose a language: if you are mainly looking for roles in machine learning, or deep learning, stick with Python.
+Otherwise, for software positions in the robotics industry, C++ will be more popular.
+- List out topics you want to practice with priority assigned.
+For software positions in the robotics industry, the most important data stucture would be Graph, Hash Map, Stack, Queue, and Tree, and the most important algorithm you should have a grip of is DFS, BFS, Topological Sort, and some classic Dynamic Programming approaches (listed below).
+You should be familiar with the runtime complexity of BFS/DFS implemented in either iteration or recursion, as well as the pros and cons of implementation of recursion or iteration.
+Plus, the idea of DFS is not only applied to graphs, but problems that involve strings are also solved by DFS (e.g. [Permutation](https://leetcode.com/problems/permutations/) and [Combination](https://leetcode.com/problems/combinations/)).
+- Dynamic Programming (DP) is not very popular when compared to the other algorithms in technical interviews for robotics software engineers.
+Questions asked during interview when DP is the optimal solution are usually tailored for DP.
+For example, [Jump Game](https://leetcode.com/problems/jump-game/) (and its other variants too, e.g. [Jump Game II](https://leetcode.com/problems/jump-game-ii/)) and [Climbing Stairs](https://leetcode.com/problems/climbing-stairs/) are some classic (as well as popular) problems using 1-dimensional DP.
+[Unique Paths](https://leetcode.com/problems/unique-paths/) and [Dungeon Game](https://leetcode.com/problems/dungeon-game/solution/) are some classic problems using 2-dimensional DP that are encountered very frequently during interviews.
+- For each topic in the list: sort the questios by the tag first, then sort by its frequency.
+Complete top 10~50 frequent questions and move on to the next topic in your list.
+(Note: premium subscription is required to see a question's frequency, but you can easily "bypass" this by asking for a screenshot from any of your friends who has premium subscription)
+- Create an excel sheet that records every question that you have completed, along with its related topic, runtime & space complexity, and, if possible, its difference compared to its other variants (e.g. Jump Game I to VII, Combination Sum I to IV).
+This is the cheat sheet you will cram for on the night before the interview.
+- Do mock interviews with peers.
+This will be very helpful if you are the type of person whose mindset will be influenced by the stress, or tension during an interview.
+Also mock interviews will improve your communication abilities during coding, because an interviewer usually expects you to explain your approach while you are writing up your solution.

 ## Additional resources

 * Daily plan for programming interview practice: https://github.com/jwasham/coding-interview-university#the-daily-plan